Jake McCarthy Player Props: Diamondbacks vs. Braves

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +950)

 Looking to place a prop bet on Jake McCarthy?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jake McCarthy At The Plate

-- McCarthy is batting .200 with two doubles, a triple, a home run and seven walks.
+- McCarthy has two doubles, a triple, a home run and seven walks while batting .193.

-- McCarthy enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .412.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.